-International collaboration
+International and national collaboration

-The project is planning cooperation with researchers at Monash University, Melbourne, Australia, with similar research interests.
+The project has a planned cooperation with the project "MH Medical interpreting project" led by Dr. Helen Tebble and Dr. Jim Hlavac at Monash University, Melbourne, Australia, which conducts similar research, but not on cognitive processes.
 Sweden and Australia has a similar structure for interpreters as Sweden, therefore we hope to broaden the validity of our results with different country and languages.
-The projects plan to exchange interpreting and psychological test data in order to enlarge our sample.
+The projects exchange interpreting and psychological test data in order to enlarge our sample.
 A joint publication is planned.